Basic Rules For The Safe Handling Of Hazardous Materials

 • Never eat or drink while handling any materials, and if your hands are contaminated, don’t use cosmetics or handle contact lenses.

-Employees should understand the potential hazards of each chemical and substance that they will be working with and how to control their workplace to minimize any danger.
+Employees should understand the potential hazards of each chemical and substance that they will work with and how to control their workplace to minimize any danger.

-Employees can understand their risks in several ways, but the following rules should be implemented.
+Employees can understand their risks in several ways, but the following federal regulations should be implemented.

 • Read labels and the material safety data sheet (MSDS) before using any material to make sure you understand hazards and precautions.

 • Use all materials solely for their intended purpose.
-Don’t, for example, use solvents to clean your hands, or gasoline to wipe down equipment.
+For example, don’t use solvents to clean your hands or gasoline to wipe down equipment.

-Improperly managed central storage and satellite accumulation points that are not managed properly can lead to big fines by federal and state regulators and can be the cause of accidents.
+Improperly managed central storage and satellite accumulation points can lead to big fines by federal and state regulators and can lead to accidents.
 It is important to pay careful attention to how these areas are managed.

-• Make sure all waste is properly marked as hazardous.
+• Make sure all industrial waste is properly marked as hazardous.

 • Keep lids on containers always.
 The term “closed” means leak proof and vapor tight.